Being a Good Neighbour and Anti Social Behaviour

 Know your rights!
 If talking does not work ensure you know what steps you are able to take.
 Glasgow City Council operate a Noise Team accessible here.
 For serious incidents you have the right to phone the Police.
 You can obtain further advice and assistance from your Housing Officer at our office.

-If the worst comes to the worst - the Association works in partnership with the Neighbourhood and Sustainability Team at Glasgow City Council who are experts in investigating anti-social behaviour.
+If the worst comes to the worst - the Association works in partnership with the Neighbourhoods, Regeneration and Sustainability Team at Glasgow City Council who are experts in investigating anti-social behaviour.
 Whiteinch and Scotstoun Housing Association has a strong Anti-Social Behaviour Policy, which exists to protect all residents and ensure they can enjoy their tenancy.
 Complaints are required to be submitted in writing.
 We do not accept anonymous complaints.

 This guide is not intended to detract from serious neighbour complaints.
 We understand that some residents may not be comfortable in talking to their neighbours first hand, however, very often this can be more successful than making a complaint.
 If there are serious problems such as drug dealing or violence then approach both the Police and ourselves in the first instance.